storageos/storageos.github.io/_docs/applications/wordpress.md

 # ![image](/images/docs/explore/wordpresslogo.png) WordPress Cluster Demo

 This section will focus on creating a WordPress cluster with persistent storage.
-Here we will demonstrate draining and activating a node in the cluster without losing access to the underlying, persistent storage.
+Here we will demonstrate draining and activating a node in the cluster without losing access to the underlying persistent storage.

 ## Create a Docker Swarm cluster